Table of Contents

 be expected to learn.

 Information management has no cut-and-dried solution.
 There are too many variables.
 You may finally get everything configured just the way you want it, and have most of the community participating, but then project growth will make some of those practices unscalable.
-Or project growth may stabilize, and the developer and user communities settle into a comfortable relationship with the technical infrastructure, but then someone will come along and invent a whole new information management service, and pretty soon newcomers will be asking why your project doesn't use it—for example, this is happening now to a lot of free software projects that predate the invention of the wiki (see en.wikipedia.org/wiki/Wiki).
-Many questions are matters of judgement, involving tradeoffs between the convenience of those producing information and the convenience of those consuming it, or between the time required to configure information management software and the benefit it brings to the project.
+Or project growth may stabilize, and the developer and user communities settle into a comfortable relationship with the technical infrastructure, but then someone will come along and invent a whole new information management service, and pretty soon newcomers will be asking why your project doesn't use it—for example, this happened to a lot of free software projects that predate the invention of the wiki (see en.wikipedia.org/wiki/Wiki), and more recently has been happening to projects whose workflows were developed before the rise of GitHub PRs (see the section called “Pull requests”) as the canonical way to package proposed contributions.
+Many infrastructure questions are matters of judgement, involving tradeoffs between the convenience of those producing information and the convenience of those consuming it, or between the time required to configure information management software and the benefit it brings to the project.

 Beware of the temptation to over-automate, that is, to automate things that really require human attention.
 Technical infrastructure is important, but what makes a free software project work is care—and intelligent expression of that care—by the humans involved.
-The technical infrastructure is mainly about giving humans convenient ways to do that.
+The technical infrastructure is mainly about giving humans easy ways to apply care.

 Most open source projects offer at least a minimum, standard set of tools for managing information: